 If your food doesn’t have a barcode:

-1. Search for the food you’re eating using the “search” function.
+- Search for the food you’re eating using the “search” function.
 Make sure you choose the entry that matches your cooking method most closely.
 If you’re weighing a raw chicken breast, use an entry for “raw chicken breast.”
 If you’re weighing steamed broccoli, use an entry for “steamed broccoli.”
-If you’re weighing a hardboiled egg, use an “hardboiled egg” entry.
+If you’re weighing a hardboiled egg, use a “hardboiled egg” entry.

-3. If you’re unsure about the accuracy of an entry you’ve found, double-check it with an external food database like CalorieKing or the USDA Database.
+- If you’re unsure about the accuracy of an entry you’ve found, double-check it with an external food database, such as CalorieKing or the USDA Database.

 Here are a few more helpful tutorials that will make tracking foods in your app quick and easy: